Interpause/ros2-workspace-template/README.md

 [`devcontainer.json`](./.devcontainer/devcontainer.json) allows adding lifecycle hooks which can be useful for special cases.
 See the [`hooks`](./.devcontainer/hooks/) folder for some examples.

+### Dev Container using Docker Compose

+Instead of using Dev Container with a Dockerfile, this template uses it with Docker Compose instead.
+This is done for a few reasons:

+- Auto-create named volume for [Store Repository in Named Volume](#store-repository-in-named-volume) instead of manually creating it.
+- Include example of multiple Docker containers being capable of operating as one ROS system.
+- Docker Compose is closer to real world deployment scenarios.
+  - It is also more flexible and easier to configure than [`devcontainer.json`](./.devcontainer/devcontainer.json).

 ## Tips

 ### `git` Submodules